zendesk/curly/README.md

 ```

 The template within the collection block will be used to render each item, and it will
-be backed by a presenter named after the reference – in this case, `comments`.
+be backed by a presenter named after the component – in this case, `comments`.
 The name
 will be singularized and Curly will try to find the presenter class in the following
 order: